llowder/Zwiebelschaler/README.md

 ##About
 This is a project designed to make debugging hiera related puppet issues easier.

-This will get a list of all certnames that the puppet aster knows about, then scan your modulepath and find all explicit `hiera()`, `hiera_array()`, and `hiera_hash()` calls and extract the key names.
+This will get a list of all certnames that the puppet after knows about, then scan your modulepath and find all explicit `hiera()`, `hiera_array()`, and `hiera_hash()` calls and extract the key names.
 It will then do the same hiera type of hiera lookup for each certificate the master is aware of.

 Since facts are often needed to traverse the hiera hierarchy, it can use mcollective, yaml files or json files as the source of these facts when making the lookups.